Celebrating International Volunteer Day Read more

 Here’s what she found:

-Some of the so called ‘green’ brands we were using including laundry powder and dishwashing liquid still contained synthetic fragrance, which is a concern because most fragrance contains high levels of phthalates which are known endocrine disruptors.
+At the start of my sustainable living journey I started to gravitate towards any label that said ‘natural’ or ‘green’.
+It’s something I still get caught on, even now.
+Some of the so called ‘green’ brands we were using including laundry powder and dishwashing liquid still contained synthetic fragrance.
+This is a concern because most fragrance contains high levels of phthalates which are known endocrine disruptors.

 “When it comes to household products I think Abode is the best on the market, I also like Ecostore’s philosophy’’ Deanne says.

-It turns out half the air pollutants in our home come from existing building materials such as sealants and paints!
-Obviously there is nothing we can do about products that were previously used in a rental house, but in future there are natural alternatives.
+It turns out half the air pollutants in our home came from existing building materials such as sealants and paints.
+Obviously there was nothing we could do about products previously used in a rental house, but for future there are natural alternatives.

 “Using natural resins is a better way to coat floors and there are toxin free paints available now too,’’ Deanne says.

-This is what I was most nervous about – we have what looks like mould dotting our ensuite ceiling.
-According to Deanne the tests didn’t identify any mould in the house – hooray!
+This is what I was most nervous about – we had what looked like mould dotting our ensuite ceiling.
+According to Deanne the tests didn’t identify any mould in the house, however she was still cautious as exposure to dead mould can still be toxic and should be removed.

 “Wash down surface with a solution of oregano oil and a few drops of dishwashing liquid,’’ she says.

-While my side of the bathroom cabinet is increasingly filled with natural products, despite my best efforts my husband still habitually buys his mainstream favourites, which Deanne tells me has contributed to our reading of a presence of synthetic fragrance.
+While my side of the bathroom cabinet is filled with natural products, despite my best efforts my husband still habitually buys his mainstream favourites, which Deanne told me contributed to our reading of a presence of synthetic fragrance.

 Don’t give up!